KaushalNaresh/Bioinformatics_1/README.md

 # Bioinformatics_1

-This repository is dedicated to the "Finding Hidden messages in DNA" course on coursera by Pavel Pevzner professor at University of California San Diego.
+This repository is dedicated to the "Finding Hidden messages in DNA" course on coursera by Prof. Pavel Pevzner at University of California San Diego.